1972–73 South-West Indian Ocean cyclone season: Tropical Disturbance Emmanuelle

-Tropical Depression Faustine
+Moderate Tropical Storm Faustine

 Intense Tropical Cyclone Leila–Gertrude

 Cyclone Gertrude brushed eastern Rodrigues on January 31, producing 169 km/h, as well as 296.4 mm of rainfall.

 Severe Tropical Storm Hortense

 On February 2, Hortense passed south of Réunion, bringing rainfall to the island.

 Tropical Cyclone Jessy

 On February 21, Jessy struck Rodrigues, bringing heavy rainfall and 221 km/h wind gusts, causing power outages.

 Severe Tropical Storm Isis

 Severe Tropical Storm Kitty

 On March 1, Kitty struck Rodrigues, causing power outages.

 Very Intense Tropical Cyclone Lydie

 This is the first "Very intense tropical cyclone" in the South-West Indian Ocean.

 On March 10, Lydie passed west of Réunion, producing wind gusts of 162 km/h in the mountainous peaks.
 For four days, the storm dropped heavy rainfall on the island, reaching 655 mm.
 Flooding killed 10 people on the island, and caused crop damage.

-Tropical Cyclone Roma
+Severe Tropical Storm Roma

 Cyclone Roma existed from April 18 to April 23.